lifeofaprocrastinator/lifeofaprocrastinator.github.io/_posts/2023-11-08-understanding-forward-forward.markdown

 The positive pass processes actual data, adjusting weights to enhance the <u>goodness</u> in each hidden layer.
 Conversely, the negative pass deals with "negative data" and tunes weights to diminish the quality in each hidden layer.

 Let's now take a look on the inner working of a forward pass by analyzing what happens inside a single layer.
-Given the layer independence property of forward-forward, understanding the inner working of one layer is equal to understand how the entire process works.
+Given the layer independence property of Forward-Forward, understanding the inner working of one layer is equal to understand how the entire process works.

 Initially, a positive input is provided to the network and an intermediate representation $$ y_i^1 $$ is obtained.
 The goodness score of the input at the given layer ($$goodness^1$$) is then computed as the sigmoid of the norm of the input vector minus a decision threshold (which is an hyperparameter).
 Defining the goodness as the norm of the vector (or length of the vector, for those who prefer such phrasing) is not mandatory, but appears to be quite useful.

 <img src="/img/forward_forward/forwardforward.png" alt="drawing" style="display: block; margin-left: auto; margin-right: auto; width: 70%;"/>

-As we mentioned before, one of our goal is obtaining layers independence at training/inference time, which guarantess that less resources are employed to run a model.
+As I mentioned before, one of our goal is to obtain layers independence at training/inference time, which guarantess that less resources are employed to run a model.
 Now, if after the first layer we would simply propagate the vector through the next layers, what would avoid the network to learn the identity vector?
 If we think about it, it would be computationally cheaper, once reached a positive goodness at a layer $$L$$, to keep all the $$l > L$$ layers' weights equal to $$\mathbb{1}$$.
 In order to circumvent this behaviour and propagate only a useful part of the original input, a layer normalization step is applied.
 The formula, which is depicted in the figure below, returns the normalized input vector.
 The goodness (i.e. the length) is then "removed" before the propagation, but the original information (given by the direction of the vector) is preserved for the next steps.

 <img src="/img/forward_forward/layer_norm.png" alt="drawing" style="display: block; margin-left: auto; margin-right: auto; width: 80%;"/>

+Let's now take a look to what a positive sample (in supervised learning) is.
+In the original paper, Hinton proposes to use the first $$C$$ of the image to encode in a one-hot fashion the class corresponding to the object in the picture.
+Conversely, negative data can be either a perturbated image with the correct label or the same image with a wrong label.
+The ultimate goal is to have a degree of wrongness that can be used by the model to learn that wrong/negative data should have lower goodness (or higher wrongness).
+As in the unsupervised paradigm no labels are provided, the concept of wrongness can be crafted either by adding noise or by interpolating two positive images.

 <img src="/img/forward_forward/positive.png" alt="drawing" style="display: block; margin-left: auto; margin-right: auto; width: 60%;"/>

-In the paper, the <u>goodness</u> is defined as the **<u>norm of the activation vector</u>**.
-To avoid to propagate this information through the layers, but keep propagating the computed features, **layer normalization**. <u>LN</u> normalizes the activation vector, maintaining the **direction** of the activation vector (the propagated features) and reducing the magnitude to 1 (removing any goodness trace before propagating to the next layer

-In their current formulation, forward-forward applied to feed-forward networks avoid to later layers to affect what is learned in earlier layers.
+In this current formulation, Forward-Forward applied to feed-forward networks avoid to later layers to affect what is learned in earlier layers.
 Despite this being the key for the layer independence, this prevent the model to learn patterns as a whole.
 To solve this, Hinton proposes to employ a multi-layer recurrent neural network (rnn) architecture where the input is a *boring* video made up of a repeat image.

-RNN allows connectivity at different time-step by design and this consent to learn patterns as a whole, without replacing the layer independency of forward-forward.
-Applied to rnn architecture, the forward-forward become <u>forward-forward in time</u>.
+RNN allows connectivity at different time-step by design and this consent to learn patterns as a whole, without replacing the layer independency of Forward-Forward.
+Applied to rnn architecture, the Forward-Forward become <u>Forward-Forward in time</u>.

 ## Future works